MewoLab/AquaDX/docs/aquabox-url-mode.md

 1. Extract your Chunithm Luminous game files.

-    It is recommend you have the latest version of the game and all of the options your users may use.
+    It is recommended you have the latest version of the game and all of the options your users may use.

-    The script to generate the proper paths can be found in [/tools/chusan-extractor.js](/tools/chusan-extractor.js).
+    The script to generate the proper paths can be found in [tools/chusan-extractor.js](tools/chusan-extractor.js).
 Node.js or Bun is required.<br>
     Please read the comments at the top of the script for usage instructions.

 2. Copy the new `chu3` folder where you need it to be (read #3 if you're hosting AquaNet and want to host on the same endpoints).